Home » Blogs » Jim Corbett Dhikala Zone Safari (Spotted Paar Wali Tigress)

 Slowly, after some time, the tigress started coming towards us, and we became excited.
 She walked for a bit, came and sat under a nearby tree’s shade.
 And her cubs continued playing amongst each other.
 It was my wife’s birthday, and it was turning out to be an amazing day.
 We spotted so my tigers in the entire day!
 What a rare sight!

+The tigress was freely letting her cubs roam in the wild because no other animal was present nearby.
 It’s only because of this assurance that the tigress was confident to let her cubs roam freely.
 She was not just protecting her cubs but also teaching them the tricks to conduct themselves in the wild – when to play and when to remain calm by sensing the environment.
 The tigress seemed alert this time as some of her earlier cubs were killed by other male tigers, and she didn’t want to take any chances with the safety of her cubs.

 The tigress continued coming even closer to our jeep along with her cubs and didn’t seem bothered by our presence.
 She treats these jeeps as part of the jungle because the tourists never bother them.
 So, she was comfortable being around us.
 Also, the cubs continued playing and were enjoying amongst themselves.